-According to the myths we Jews celebrate, God worked very hard for six days creating this universe in which we live.
+According to the traditions that Jews celebrate, God worked very hard for six days creating this universe in which we live.
 The work, which God did, was satisfying to our Creator, so much so that at the end of each day, God declared the work “good” and sometimes “very good.”
 But enough is enough.
 Even God needed to rest.
 So the seventh day was declared a day of rest.
 God declared the seventh day to be a different kind of day, a holy day: Shabbat.
-We Jews have been celebrating that special seventh day for over thirty-four centuries, ever since (according to tradition) God gave us the Torah back at Mount Sinai on the way out of Egypt.
+We Jews have been celebrating that special seventh day for over thirty-four centuries, ever since God gave us the Torah back at Mount Sinai on the way out of Egypt.

-The Family Shabbat: We expect all the children to come with their parents on Friday night.
-This service includes lots of fun singing, Torah stories, and participation by children, along with a somewhat abbreviated traditional liturgy.
+The Family Shabbat: Children of all ages come with their parents on Friday night.
+This service includes lots of fun singing, Torah stories, and participation by the children, along with a somewhat abbreviated traditional liturgy.

 The Adult Study Shabbat: The center of this service is a serious discussion led by the Rabbi which considers some classic text in the Torah literature of Judaism.
 The service is more traditional, including meditations and Torah study.